malrepos/FirstGroup/README.md

 ## Getting Started

-Insure jupyter notebooks is installed.
+Ensure Jupyter Lab is installed.
 Run each cell in sequence to ensure that all prerequisites are satisfied.

 Ensure all libraries are installed.